cyberarm/CnC_Remastered_Collection-AI-Boost2/README.md

 -AI scans for human Naval objects, if he detects a Naval stuff, it will upscale his Naval and Air stuff.
 -AI lowers tank production if human goes naval and GroundWar is disabled.
 (Allies still build Chronotanks beacause they can Chronoshift)
 -AI Medics and Mechanics now only repairs friendly units.
+-AI have a limit of yards/wars/vessel carrier according of fast build on/off.
+Its more realist against a humain even with a massive base

 -The AI monitors what you are doing and uses this on how to react while upgrading his base.
 More Factories, Air stuff, Air defence, Naval stuff or Refineries if you have created more of this.